-Since limited resources exist for families affected by autism, UJA-Federation has made targeted grants to create new initiatives and expand on existing services within the Jewish community.
+Since limited resources exist for families affected by autism, UJA makes targeted grants to create new initiatives and expand on existing services within the Jewish community.

-- Sunday as Funday programs that provide social-skills groups, recreational activities, and Jewish enrichment for children with autism, as well as family programming and parent and sibling support groups.
+- Youth and families.
+This includes “Sunday Funday” programs that offer social-skills groups, recreational activities, and Jewish enrichment for children with autism, as well as family programming and parent and sibling support groups.

 Events and Activities

 - An annual UJA-Federation Hilibrand Autism Symposium, where parents, professionals, advocates, and other interested community members learn about the latest research and innovative program models addressing the most compelling needs individuals with autism face as they age into adulthood.